 Handling TTL and Error Responses

-Handling by status is as follows:
+Handling per status is as follows.

-• 400/409/422: cache only validation-type errors.
-The result won’t change on retry.
+• Only validation-type 4xx like 400/409/422 are cached.
+The result doesn’t change on retry.

-• 401/403/404: do not cache.
+• 401/403/404 are not cached.
 Authorization state and resource existence change over time.

 KEY=$(uuidgen)